 From changelings and doppelgängers to clones, cyborgs, duplicates,

-the is a bewildering array of different ways to mess with the concept
+is a bewildering array of different ways to mess with the concept of

-of personal identity.
-These all raise the question of what it is that
+personal identity.
+These all raise the question of what it is that makes

-makes you you?
-What makes the person you are today identical with the
+you you?
+What makes the person you are today identical with the person who

-person who was given your name shortly after birth?
-What are the
+was given your name shortly after birth?
+What are the practical problems

 Before I get into the prompt, I want to emphasize that this topic has absolutely nothing to do with character or cultural identity.
 If you find yourself starting your paper by saying how your parents made you into the person you are, or how you were formed by your backgound, you should tear up your paper, burn the bits, and then stomp on the ashes of the burned bits.
 Then start thinking about personal identity, as explained below.
 Essays that spend more than a few words discussing family or culture will not be worth very much.
 Essays that do nothing but discuss family or culture will be worth no more than zero points.
 (And essays that end with phrases like "and these things are what made me the person I am today" will be worth negative 50 points.)